ralopezh/dis-k/README.md

   You can select the fortran compiler in the Makefile.
 You can also choose to include the openMP flag to run in parallel.

 * **python3**
+  You need python 3 and the modules numpy, matplotlib and scipy.
+  The fortran program will call python to plot the solution after the solver is finished and the data saved.
-  If you want a plot after the program is finished.
-If you prefer to make the plot yourself, comment lines 98 and 152 in src/main.f90
-  Also, line 84 in src/nyquist.f90
+  If you prefer to make the plot yourself, comment lines 98 and 152 in src/main.f90, and line 84 in src/nyquist.f90

 ## Compile
 Just run